webqit/quantum-js/README.md

 setTimeout(() => count = 10, 500);
 ```

-Here, you are able to write code that can *statically* reflect changes to state in *micro* details, such that the state of your program is always in sync with the rest of the program at any given point!
+Here, the code you write is able to *statically* reflect changes to state in *micro* details, such that the state of your program is always in sync with the rest of the program at any given point!

 ## Idea